audunru/gatsby-source-remote-file/README.md

         children: [],
         parent: node.id,
         internal: {
-          type: 'Todo',
+          type: "Todo",
           contentDigest: createContentDigest(todo),
-          description: 'A todo to do for you, toodeloo', },
+          description: "A todo to do for you, toodeloo", },
       };
       createNode(todoNode);